 Technological Technological ease How easy is the adaptation intervention to implement, in terms of technological tools and investment needed?
 Legal (and institutional) Suitability for existing institutional arrangements To what extent is the adaptation intervention implementable effectively within existing institutional architecture, mandates, and mechanisms?
-Le, (and insti Feasibility within existing legal and regulatory frameworks How feasible is the adaptation intervention within the current legal and regulatory set-up, without requiring legal or regulatory changes? -based Ability to reduce vulnerability and build adaptive capacity How effective is the adaptation intervention in terms of targeting the major vulnerabilities of the sector, and building adaptive capacity in the sector?
-Environmental (alignment with nature-based solutions) Environmental co-benefits (biodiversity) To what extent does the adaptation intervention bring co-benefits for environmental protection, management, resource-efficiency, and conservation? nmental (alignment v solutions) Mitigation co-benefits To what extent does the adaptation intervention bring co-benefits in terms of reduced green-house gas emissions, or carbon sequestration and abatement?
-Enviro Environmental risks How minimal are the environmental risks of implementing the adaptation intervention, in terms of unintended consequences?
+Feasibility within existing legal and regulatory frameworks How feasible is the adaptation intervention within the current legal and regulatory set-up, without requiring legal or regulatory changes?
+Environmental (alignment with nature-based solutions) Ability to reduce vulnerability and build adaptive capacity How effective is the adaptation intervention in terms of targeting the major vulnerabilities of the sector, and building adaptive capacity in the sector?
+Environmental co-benefits (biodiversity) To what extent does the adaptation intervention bring co-benefits for environmental protection, management, resource-efficiency, and conservation?
+Mitigation co-benefits To what extent does the adaptation intervention bring co-benefits in terms of reduced green-house gas emissions, or carbon sequestration and abatement?
+Environmental risks How minimal are the environmental risks of implementing the adaptation intervention, in terms of unintended consequences?